 When looking at your “Summary report” you can create a new campaign as a “follow-up campaign”.
 Your options are shown in the screen shot below:

-You are creating a new campaign identical to the previous one (uses the same list(s) and newsletter(s)).
+- You are creating a new campaign identical to the previous one (with the same lists, newsletters and subscriber tags).

-If the old campaign was already already using a filter this won't be included in the new one.
+- If the old campaign was already already using a filter this will not be appended in the new one.

 In this case you will find the checkbox already checked and disabled.

 Email Triggers is another way for following up on an individual basis.
 See below.